Theo-Farnole/notion-vault/README.md

 ### In which format is the export ?

-The backup are the requests' data from the API, saved in .json.
+The backups are the requests' data from the API, saved in .json.
 It is not using Markdown, HTML or csv.
 If you want to add this feature, an [issue](https://github.com/Theo-Farnole/notion-vault/issues/1) is open.

 ### Can I import my backup in Notion ?